thomblweed/weather-alerts/README.md

 `pnpm typecheck`

+## Run

-To run in preview/production build mode
+For full performance, please run this app in preview/production build mode

 `pnpm preview`

+## Components and Styling

+This app uses [shadcn](https://ui.shadcn.com/) for the components and theme.
+Each component is installed locally to the [`src/ui/`](./src/ui/) folder as described [here](https://ui.shadcn.com/docs/installation/vite#add-components).

+[Tailwind](https://tailwindcss.com/) is used for the styling.